Property Management Second Sewer Smell Answering Service

 Built for property managers where a repeat odor call has to sound calm, preserve facts, avoid unsafe promises, and create a clear dispatch or callback path before the resident keeps escalating.

-Edit call volume, buyer intent, 25% lift, and average protected maintenance or owner-touch value.
+Edit call volume, qualified intent, 25% lift, and average protected maintenance or owner-touch value.

 Planning model only.
 Replace with portfolio call logs, repeat odor complaint rate, plumbing vendor minimums, resident renewal risk, owner retention value, and approved maintenance response rules.